HL7/US-Core/input/pagecontent/conformance-expectations.md

 [Required Binding] to a value set definition means that one of the codes from the specified value set **SHALL** be used and using only text is not valid.
 Multiple codings (translations) are permitted as is discussed below.

+For example, the [US Core AllergyIntolerance Profile] clinicalStatus element has a required binding to the AllergyIntoleranceClinicalStatusCodes ValueSet.
+When claiming conformance to this profile:

+- US Core Responders **SHALL** provide a code *exclusively* from this valueset in  `AllergyIntolerance.clinicalStatus.code`.
+- US Core Requestors **SHALL** be capable of processing the code in `AllergyIntolerance.clinicalStatus.code`.

 [US Core AllergyIntolerance Profile] - AllergyIntolerance.clinicalStatus

       {% include img.html img="Must_Support_AllergyIntolerance_clinicalStatus.png" caption="Figure 4: US Core AllergyIntolerance.clinicalStatus" %}